 Most of the path consists of the same wooden walkways (including plenty of stairs) with a cobblestone section at the end.
 If at any point you feel lost, you can guide yourself by the white statue at the top of the hill.
 During rainy season, we strongly recommend doing this in the morning in order to avoid the afternoon showers and in general, although the sunset views are beautiful, it’s important to consider that poor lighting can make the way down challenging and may affect safety as well.

 So, there it is!
-Our practical guide to the cable cars in Medellín.
+Our practical guide to Medellin’s cable cars.
 We hope it helps you choose which cable car(s) to take, although we of course recommend taking them all if you have the time.